 Practice makes perfect...

-And so the more practice employees have, the better they will be able to spot suspicious emails.
+The more practice employees have, the better they will be able to spot suspicious email content.

 Yearly or quarterly tests aren’t sufficient to tangibly change employee behavior.
 According to our own data here at Hoxhunt, running tests at least a few times a month is the most effective.